Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Walking the Far View Complex Site on Chapin Mesa

-The walking trail let us explore the site on foot viewing the excavations.
-Along the trail, interpretive signs and exhibits provide information about each of the site’s history.
-We found all excavations to be fascinating.
+The walking trail let us explore the site on foot, viewing the excavations.
+Along the trail, interpretive signs and exhibits provide information about the site’s history.
+We found all the excavations to be fascinating.
 As we walked through the site, we took a moment to appreciate the scenery and the connection between the ancestral Puebloans and their environment.
-I always imagine how hard it must have been to live here in the changing seasons.
-Summers are hot and the winters are extremely cold.
+I always imagine how hard it must have been to live here through the changing seasons.
+Summers are hot, and the winters are extremely cold.
 It would definitely be a tough adjustment.

 Far View Sites Complex-the weathered stone walls of an ancient ruin under a bright blue sky filled with large, fluffy white clouds.
 The structure is composed of roughly-hewn, stacked stones that form a low wall.
 The stones vary slightly in size and texture, suggesting age and wear.
 In the background, a small portion of the original structure rises a bit higher, hinting at former architectural features.
 The foreground shows a flat, sandy surface surrounded by these stone walls.
 Some sparse greenery is visible beyond the wall.